Gianni Pezzani: Work

 His knowledge of chemistry, learnt during his university studies, allowed him to undertake research on photographic toning in the late 1970s.
 This allowed him to be amongst the first photographers in Italy to become involved in the study of colour, freeing himself from the predominance of black-and-white photography.

 Thanks to the research on photographic toning in 1981 he was chosen by Time Life as one of the six most important up-and-coming photographers of the year; his portfolio was published in the yearbook Photography Year.

-He has been working for Condé Nast since 1981.
+He worked for Condé Nast from 1981 to 2007.
 He combines fashion photography with research that in 1981 lead him to realize a series of photographs during a trip to the United States in the company of Franco Fontana.
 These works are shown at the Galleria Civica in Modena in 1984.
 The same year he too part in a travelling exhibition on Italian photography atone of the more important galleries in China.

 In 1984 moved to Japan, where he worked for Mamiya and begins to design clothing.

 Between 1984 and 1993 he traveled from Tokyo to Bali and then to New Zealand.

-In 1993, after returning to Italy, he moved to Milan, but maintained a refuge in an old house in Torrechiara, in the Province of Parma, at the foot of a castle.
+In 1993, after returning to Italy, he moved to Milan, but maintained a refuge in an old house in Torrechiara, in the province of Parma, at the foot of a castle.

 In 2008 he started "Milano Notte", new work in which the Lombard city is photographed in its nocturnal solitude.
 He will conduct the same work in the city of Tokyo between January 2010 and December 2011.
 One of his most recent projects, begun in 2010 and still in progress, is "Mouche à lire": carefully selected pages of books on which to place a fly, immortalizing the dipteran on the written page, evidence of a long devotion and passion for reading.

 Another of his most recent projects is "Magnetica": the research consists in putting on a magnet rotating at a steady speed, paper prisms or small objects made of glass or plastic that, thanks to the long exposure time of the camera; those make the illusion of three-dimensional shapes.

 The last published project is "Tensione superficiale": it focuses on the return of the chemical phenomenon that is highlighted in images where the water falls form spherical geometries, that the human eye can hardly grasp.